Best noise canceling wireless earbuds Android Central 2021

 When working out with true wireless earbuds, you need a pair that can withstand the intensity of a long run, bike ride, or weight-lifting session.
 Sony's WF-1000XM3 mentioned above aren't the best in those regards, but their cousin, the WF-SP800N, certainly are.

-These are earbuds that were designed with physical activity in mind, and that's readily apparent by the ultra snug and comfy design.
+These are earbuds designed with physical activity in mind, readily apparent by the ultra snug and comfy design.
 Some may complain about the earbuds being too bulky, but as earbuds that'll stay in your ears with ease, they're excellent.
 You also get an IP55 rating, ensuring they aren't damaged by water or sweat.

 Sony designed the WF-SP800N to sound great, emphasizing bass, which is what you want to see in sports-centric headphones and earbuds.
 You also get noise canceling (obviously), up to 26 hours of battery life, Alexa built right in, and a companion app that houses many customizable features and settings.